Here Comes the Sun: Background and inspiration

-The early months of 1969 were a difficult period for George Harrison: he had quit the Beatles temporarily, he was arrested for marijuana possession, and he had his tonsils removed.
+The early months of 1969 were a difficult period for Harrison: he had quit the Beatles temporarily, he was arrested for marijuana possession, and he had his tonsils removed.
 Writing in Oz magazine at the end of the year, Barry Miles commented on the "isolated life" of the individual Beatles, with "George strangely upset by his bust, uncertain about his friends but singing Hare Krishna."

 Harrison wrote "Here Comes the Sun" at the house of his friend Eric Clapton, in response to the dark mood surrounding the Beatles.
 Harrison states in his autobiography, I, Me, Mine:

+Recalling the song's creation in Martin Scorsese's 2011 documentary George Harrison: Living in the Material World, Clapton said that he himself would never walk around outside playing guitar but "this is what George brought to the situation."
+Clapton added: "He was just a magical guy and he would show up, get out of the car with his guitar and come in and start playing ...
+I just watched this thing come to life.
+I felt very proud that it was my garden that was inspiring it."

 Clapton's house at the time was Hurtwood Edge, in Ewhurst, Surrey, and he later said the month was possibly April.
 Data from two meteorological stations in the London area show that April 1969 set a record for sunlight hours for the 1960s.
 The Greenwich station recorded 189 hours for April, a high that was not beaten until 1984.
 The Greenwich data also show that February and March were much colder than the norm for the 1960s, which would account for Harrison's reference to a "long, cold, lonely winter".

 In his 1969 interview with reporter David Wigg for the BBC Radio 1 series Scene and Heard, subsequently included on the 1976 album The Beatles Tapes, Harrison recalled that, due to the many business meetings, he had not played guitar for a couple of weeks, "And the first thing that came out was that song."
 He completed the song's lyrics in June, while on holiday in Sardinia.